IBM-Cloud/vpc-dnsglb-nlb/README.md

 ## Schematics

 Schematics is an IBM Cloud service that builds resources and maintains state.
-You can use this instead of terraform on your laptop.
+You can use this instead of Terraform on your laptop.

 Create resources using schematics:
 - Log in to the IBM Cloud.